 Capital Wind Farm

-The Capital wind farm became operational in January 2010, and is part of the Capital Renewable Energy Precinct.
-It comprises 67 Suzlon S88 wind turbines which all have a rating of 2.1 MW; total installed capacity is 140.7 MW.
-The Capital wind farm is located near Bungendore in New South Wales, Australia, and has a net capacity factor of ~30%.
+The Capital wind farm became operational on 1 January 2010, and is part of the Capital Renewable Energy Precinct located near Bungendore in New South Wales, Australia.
+The Capital wind farm comprises 67 Suzlon S88 wind turbines which all have a rating of 2.1 MW, and has a total installed capacity is 140.7 MW (megawatts).
+Read more here.

 The Woodlawn wind farm achieved practical completion on 17 October 2011.
-The wind farm comprises 23 Suzlon S88 2.1 MW turbines.
-Suzlon Energy is the turnkey engineering, procurement and construction (EPC) provider on the project.
+The wind farm comprises 23 Suzlon S88 2.1 MW turbines and has a total installed capacity of 48.3 MW.
+Read more here.

 Capital East Solar Farm

-In July 2012 Infigen was granted planning approval from Palerang Council for the development of the Capital East project - a solar photovoltaic (PV) and energy storage facility of up to 1 MW capacity.
-Construction commenced in April 2013, with the first stage designed to trial innovative technologies and construction techniques.
-The development is also a demonstration facility to support Infigen Energy’s entry into large-scale solar PV generation and integration of energy storage technologies.
+The Capital East project – a solar photovoltaic (PV) and energy storage facility – started generating electricity in September 2013.
+The first 120 kilowatt stage of the project was designed to trial innovative technologies and construction techniques.
+The project is also a demonstration facility to support Infigen Energy’s entry into large-scale solar PV generation and integration of energy storage technologies.
+Read more here.

 The proposed Capital 2 wind farm and the Capital solar farm would form a significant addition to Infigen’s existing Capital Renewable Energy Precinct.
 Infigen Energy has received project approval from relevant NSW planning authorities for both development projects: Capital 2 wind farm (90-100 MW) and Capital solar farm (50 MW).